What Is a Roll-In Shower and How Does It Work?

 Most of the time, Medicare will not pay for a roll-in shower because it isn’t considered medically necessary.
 However, a doctor’s recommendation and other medical evidence may qualify you for reimbursement.
 If you need a roll-in shower for medical reasons, you will likely need to pay up front for installation and then apply for reimbursement.

 A walk-in shower without a door is referred to as a barrier-free shower or doorless walk-in shower.
-This feature makes the shower more accessible for those with disabilities, but it can also be attractive for minimalist designs because of the clean lines.
+This feature makes the shower more accessible for people with disabilities, but it can also be attractive for minimalist designs because of the clean lines.
 A doorless walk-in shower also means one less surface to clean, but they can have downsides like splashing water and a lack of privacy, so do your research first.

 Roll-in showers are worth the investment, especially for homeowners who want accessibility and style from a bathroom upgrade.
 They feature barrier-free entries ideal for wheelchair users and people of all ages.
 They also maximize bathroom and shower space and provide a seamless flow between the shower and the rest of the bathroom, fitting modern, open-concept designs.
 You can customize them by adding benches, grab bars, and other accessibility or luxury options.